carpentries-incubator/managing-computational-projects/_episodes/16-open.md

 ---
-title: "Version Control and Open Science Practices"
+title: "Open Science Practices"
-teaching: 10
+teaching: 5
-exercises: 0
+exercises: 15
 questions:
-- "How is version control system relevant for biomedical research?"

 - "How to maintain history of contributions and contributors?"
 - "How to apply open science practices to work transparently and collaborate openly?"
 objectives: